FA21-CSCE431/project-final-code-womeconalumnitracker/README.md

 # CI/CD Process
 Set up CI/CD through GitHub Actions
+Heroku was used to set up CD, as shown in Deployment to Heroku above
 Go to /.github/workflows/main.yml

 ## Step 1: set up environment variables